Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Review of the nonadiabatic couplings and Berry's phase

 Here let us consider a molecular system and $H(\vec{R})$ as the electronic Hamiltonian.
 Definitions of the first-order NAC (1-NAC) $d_{kl}^I$ and the second-order NAC (2-NAC) $D_{kl}^I$ are as follows,

 where $k$ and $l$ are different indices for eigenlevels and $I=1,\ldots,N_x$ denotes the index for the system-parameters.
-The Hellman-Feynman theorem gives a simpler expression of the 1-NAC as
+The Hellman-Feynman theorem~\cite{1933ZPhy...85..180H, Feynman1939} gives a simpler expression of the 1-NAC as

 which means that the 1-NAC becomes large when two eigenstates are close to degenerate ($E_k\sim E_l$).
 We take advantage of this expression when calculating the 1-NAC in Sec.~\ref{sec: NAC method}.
-The 1-NAC is also called the vibronic coupling, and lies in the heart of various nonadiabatic molecular dynamics algorithms such as the Tully's fewest switches method~\cite{Tully1990, Tully2012} and {\it ab initio} multiple spawning~\cite{Benkun2000,Benkun2002}.
+The 1-NAC lies in the heart of various nonadiabatic molecular dynamics algorithms such as the Tully's fewest switches method~\cite{Tully1990, Tully2012} and {\it ab initio} multiple spawning~\cite{Benkun2000,Benkun2002}.

 Equation~\eqref{eq: 2-NAC def} in the case of $k=l$ is related to the diagonal Born-Oppenheimer correction (DBOC) defined as

 where $k$ is the eigenlevel to be considered, $M_m$ is the mass of the nucleus $m$, and $R_{m_\alpha}$ is $\alpha$-cordinate ($\alpha=x,y,z$) of the nucleus $m$.
 It is argued that this correction sometimes brings out crucial differences in stability and dynamics of molecules~\cite{Handy1986, Valeev2003, Ryabinkin2014, Gherib2016}.